AxonIQ/reference-guide/axon-framework/axon-framework-commands/command-handlers.md

 >
 > When the `@CommandHandler` annotation is placed on an aggregate's constructor, the respective command will create a new instance of that aggregate and add it to the repository.
 > Those commands do not require to target a specific aggregate instance.
-> Therefore, those commands do not require any `@TargetAggregateIdentifier` or `@TargetAggregateVersion` annotations, nor will a custom `CommandTargetResolver` be invoked for these commands.
+> Therefore, those commands do not need either the `@TargetAggregateIdentifier` nor the `@TargetAggregateVersion` annotation.
+> Furthermore, a custom `CommandTargetResolver` will not be invoked for these commands.

 ### Business Logic and State Changes